Chennai 600028 II: Production

-Plans of making a sequel to Chennai 600028 have been reported several times in the media, first in 2007 shortly after the film's release.
-In 2009, Indiaglitz.com reported that Venkat Prabhu and producer S. P. B. Charan would join together in 2010 to start the second part with a "top slot mass hero", while Charan reiterated the same in an interview later.
+Plans of making a sequel to Chennai 600028 had been reported several times in the media, first in 2007 shortly after the film's release.
+In 2009, Indiaglitz.com reported that Venkat Prabhu and producer S. P. Charan would join together in 2010 to start the second part with a "top slot mass hero", while Charan reiterated the same in an interview later.
 In 2011, sources said that a sequel to Chennai 28 had been planned earlier but was not "on cards as of now".
 In 2012, Venkat Prabhu again expressed interest in making a sequel, stating "I personally love to do Chennai- 28 with the tagline Second Innings".
 This was confirmed after production of the film was officially unveiled on 28 February 2016.

 Abhinay Vaddi, who had previously appeared in Ramanujan (2014), revealed that he had signed on to portray a negative role in the film and would sport a thick beard and moustache for his character.
 Subbu Panchu also announced that he had signed the film during March 2016, while actress Anjena Kirti was brought into portray Vijay Vasanth's love interest.
 Actor Viraj who appeared in the first film as a small boy, reprised his role in this film.